starfederation/datastar/site/static/md/reference/attribute_plugins.md

 You can further modify the casing of keys in `data-*` attributes using the `__case` modifier, followed by `.kebab`, `.snake`, or `.pascal`.

+Signals beginning with an underscore are considered _local signals_ and are not included in requests to the backend by default.
+You can include them by setting the [`includeLocal` option](/reference/action_plugins#options) to `true`.

 #### Modifiers

 Modifiers allow you to modify behavior when merging signals.